ApiBtcOrg/apibtcorg.github.io/README.md

 *   **Self-Sustaining IoT:** Smart devices autonomously paying for their own bandwidth, data storage, or critical firmware updates using earned or allocated Bitcoin.
 *   **High-Frequency Trading Bots:** Automated systems settling trades or paying for real-time data feeds directly over Lightning, minimizing counterparty risk and delays.
 *   **Usage-Based API Billing:** Offering your API with granular, pay-as-you-go pricing, settled instantly without costly payment processor overhead.

 ---

+## Advanced Features: HODL Invoices

+APIBTC now supports HODL invoices, a powerful feature that enables escrow-like functionalities in the Lightning Network.

+**What are HODL Invoices?**

+HODL invoices allow for conditional payments where funds are locked until a specific condition is met.
+Unlike standard invoices that settle immediately, HODL invoices remain in a pending state until explicitly settled with a preimage.

+**Key Benefits:**
+* **Escrow Capabilities:** Create trustless escrow arrangements where funds are only released when predefined conditions are met.
+* **Conditional Payments:** Enable payments that only complete when a specific action occurs or verification is provided.
+* **Enhanced Security:** Add an additional layer of protection for high-value transactions or complex payment scenarios.

+**How It Works:**
+1. The recipient creates a HODL invoice with a random or specific hash
+2. The payer sends payment to the HODL invoice
+3. Funds remain locked (but committed) until the recipient reveals the preimage
+4. The recipient settles the invoice by providing the preimage through the SettleInvoice method

+**Use Cases:**
+* **Marketplace Escrow:** Hold buyer funds until seller confirms shipment or delivery
+* **Service Completion Verification:** Release payment only when a service is confirmed complete
+* **Multi-stage Transactions:** Enable complex payment flows requiring verification steps
+* **Atomic Swaps:** Facilitate cross-chain cryptocurrency exchanges

+---

+**API Documentation**

+APIBTC provides comprehensive API documentation through [Swagger](https://regtest.apibtc.org/apibtc/swagger/index.html).

+**Important Notice:** The API documentation and testing environment operates on Bitcoin's regtest network.

+**What is Regtest?**

+Regtest (Regression Test Mode) is a local testing environment where developers can create blocks on demand, control the network conditions, and test Bitcoin applications without using real Bitcoin.
+It's completely isolated from the mainnet and testnet networks.

+**⚠️ Warning: Do not send real Bitcoin to any addresses generated in this environment!**

+Any real Bitcoin sent to regtest addresses will be lost permanently.
+The regtest environment is designed exclusively for development and testing purposes.

+**Using the Swagger Documentation**

+The Swagger UI provides:
+* Interactive documentation for all API endpoints
+* The ability to test API calls directly from your browser
+* Request and response examples
+* Parameter descriptions and requirements
+* Authentication information

+This makes it easy to understand the API capabilities before implementing them in your code.

+---